maxdoom-com/amorm/README.md

-Another MongoDB ORM for Python
+Another MongoDB ORM for Python, well better to say it's an Active Record Implementation
 ========================================================================

 This is amorm, meaning [a]nother [m]ongo [ORM].
+Being more precisely it is an active record interface for mongodb.

 You can use it like this:
 ```py